Annex C – Ministerial Objectives - Final Draft

 1. Long Term Water Sector Vision

-Ministers are supportive of the long term vision set out by the water industry (see Annex A) and ask that Scottish Water take the lead in working with partners, and engaging with customers and communities, to start to pursue action towards its realisation.
+Ministers are supportive of the long term vision set out by the water industry (see Annex A below) and ask that Scottish Water take the lead in working with partners, and engaging with customers and communities, to start to pursue action towards its realisation.

 2. Standards of service